Defence and Citizenship Day (France): Certificate

 At the conclusion of the program, an individual certificate is issued to each participant.
-This certificate is needed to take the baccalaureate examination (except for persons under 18 years of age), to enrol in a public university, to obtain a driving licence or to apply for any civil servant jobs.
+This certificate is needed to take the baccalaureate examination (except for persons under 18 years of age), to enroll in a public university, to obtain a driving licence or to apply for any civil servant jobs.

 Service national universel

 In 2019 the Service national universel (SNU) was introduced by president Emmanuel Macron and will become a compulsory service in 2021.
 It will last four weeks' time.